PaulKinlan/paul.kinlan.me/content/2018-01-21-challenges-for-web-developers.markdown

 * The Good-enough bar for developers is way too low.
 What is good?
 Why is it important?
 How do you get there?
-* It is easy to be a bad actor when building components, A11Y, layout and performance are hard to build and not prioritised by developers
+* It is easy to be a bad actor when building components, A11Y, layout and performance are hard to build and not prioritized by developers.
-* Developers don't see the value in web components and platform tools to help them build quickly
+* Developers don't see the value in web components and platform tools to help them build quickly.
-* Framework authors don't believe that web components should be used
+* Many framework authors don't believe that web components should be used and this may or may not be correct - it's just not clear to developers.
 * Developers want a UI framework like Bootstrap to take away the UI pains and lets them focus on the product
 * The primitives for many experiences are too hard to build and build well: menus, nav, transitions, takeovers, data-binding, views, controllers
-* It is hard to build performant experiences - Primitives are an issue
+* It is hard to build performant experiences - Primitives are an issue (the platform doesn't have what developers need, or they are there but no one knows or cares)
-* Uneven support for API's like animations make it impossible for developers to adopt new platform primitives
+* Uneven support for API's like animations make it impossible for developers to adopt new platform primitives - primitves are normally fundamental and nearly impossible to polyfil

-## It's too hard to build a performant site
+## It's too hard to build a fast site

 * Web Developers are building slow experiences that have terrible UX and are not accessible.
 They want to do better but they don't know how.